 Grekkon Limited is an irrigation company in Kenya with drip kits for vegetable or orchard drip irrigation in Kenya.
 Our drip kits for sale start from the kadogo drip kit (kitchen gardens) to 1-acre drip irrigation kits.
 As an irrigation systems supplies company in Kenya, we provide drip irrigation pipes and train on how to install drip lines to meet your drip irrigation requirements.

-Regarded as the largest drip irrigation kits suppliers in Kenya, we complement our systems with drip irrigation pipes for irrigation systems.
+Regarded as the largest drip irrigation kits supplier in Kenya, we complement our systems with drip irrigation pipes for irrigation systems.
 These are PVC and HDPE irrigation pipes.
 Every drip kit has a drip irrigation pressure regulator, be it by gravity flow or pump pressured.

-There are 2 types of drip irrigation systems for smallholder farmers
+There are 2 types of drip kits for smallholder farmers

 - Button drippers.
-These are emitters attached on the surface of a 1mm thick, 16mm diameter HDPE pipe.
+These are emitters attached to the surface of a 1mm thick, 16mm diameter HDPE pipe.
 They irrigate orchards and forestry.